 For students registering for BIOL-181 or BIOL-191 in Fall, the Biology Department recommends enrolling in four courses for a total of 4.5 or 5.0 course credits (for example BIOL-181 or 191 and three other non-lab courses (1.5+1+1+1=4.5) or BIOL-181/191 and CHEM-221 and two other courses (1.5+1.5+1+1=5).
 This will allow an Intro lab course in the spring to be taken with just two additional course (1.5+1+1=3.5) or two lab courses with just one additional course (1.5+1.5+1=4), but note that the Fall half course must not have already been matched to another course.

 For example, students who enroll in BIOL-181 or 191 and CHEM-221 have the option of taking only one additional course.
 Please note that these options should be recommended by the advisor and the Class Dean; students are encouraged to seek out Biology professors for conversations about this option.
 Important, students may only use four (4) 1/2 credit courses to count towards graduation.

 Departmental Honors Program

 Honors work in Biology is an opportunity to do original laboratory or field research and to write a thesis based on this research.
 The topic of thesis research is chosen in consultation with a member of the Biology Department who agrees to supervise the Honors work.
-Honors candidates take BIOL 498 and 499D in addition to the other requirements for the major, except that Honors candidates may take four rather than five courses in addition to BIOL 181 and 191, subject to the laboratory and subject area constraints.
+Honors candidates take three courses of thesis research in their senior year (BIOL-498 in the fall and BIOL-498D in the spring), usually with the double course in the spring (designated as BIOL-498D) in addition to the other requirements for the major, except that Honors candidates may take four rather than five advanced Biology courses, subject to the laboratory and subject area constraints.